 Disney Channel has been holding annual casting calls for a few years now and many hopeful child stars are probably wondering what to expect at a Disney casting.
-Below are two audition scripts from a prior Disney casting call.
+Below are two audition scripts from a prior Disney casting call as well as the most recent one for 2015 / 2016 event.
 The scripts show the characters and explain the situation as well as have the lines to be read.
 In the scripts, the dialogue is in lower case while instructions for body movement are in all caps.

 These are the actual scripts that were used to audition for possible roles on a Disney Channel show.

 Update: We just got the newest Disney audition script, you may check it out below.
 The script is for the 2015 / 2016 disney channel and disney XD open casting call.

 a Few tips:

 - There are 2 scenes from As The Bell Rings to choose from, select 1 only and act it out on camera.